JoshuaSkootsky/roll-own-auth/README.md

 ### SQL Lite

 You can just write a schema for SQL Lite!
 It's great.
-See `schema.sql`
+See `schema.sql`.
+A file called `db.sqlite` will be created in the root directory.
+We use SQL Lite as included in Bun.

-### Server
+# Dependency Injection

-`server.ts` is a simple server with Bun.
+This project evolved to attach an auth service to the server.
+The auth service is exported for testing, and injected into the server in production.